Nokia pledges investment into edge data centre tech

 Nokia Mobile Networks president Marc Rouanne says the edge cloud will play an essential role in delivering the compute power required for 5G.

 “By expanding our AirFrame and 5G Future X portfolio we can provide a network architecture that meets the needs of any operator and their customers.
 Used with the Nokia ReefShark chipset and our real-time cloud infrastructure software, the Nokia AirFrame open edge server will deliver the right decentralisation of 4G and 5G networks,” says Rouanne.

-“We can work with operators to ensure that data centre capabilities are deployed exactly where they are needed to manage demands as they expand their service offering."
+“We can work with operators to ensure that data center capabilities are deployed exactly where they are needed to manage demands as they expand their service offering."

 Due to begin shipping during the third quarter of this year, the Nokia AirFrame open edge server has the following features:

-- Cloud data centre solution based on x86, built and tailored to fully support edge cloud deployments
+- Cloud data center solution based on x86, built and tailored to fully support edge cloud deployments

 - Measures 133.5 x 444 x 430mm (HWD), designed for deployment at existing base station sites

 - Server chassis supports up to five servers, each with a single next generation Intel® Xeon Scalable processor

 - Supports pluggable acceleration modules enabled by ReefShark, x86 and other processing acceleration technologies

 - Delivers hardware acceleration capabilities for 4G and 5G functions and applications, including Cloud RAN and artificial intelligence (AI)

 Rouanne believes the AirFrame open edge cloud infrastructure will create opportunities for operators to support advanced applications for consumers and industries, such as visual and augmented reality video and real-time industry automation.